ksu-is/Sports-Alert/projectroadmap.md

 - [x] Find a related code base to the Sports Alert program to draw inspiration

 # Sprint 2
-- [ ] Begin writing code and adding any necessary files to the Sports Alert code base
+- [x] Begin writing code and adding any necessary files to the Sports Alert code base
-- [ ] Commit 6 code changes
+- [x] Commit 6 code changes
+- [x] Import sports.py files for database access
+- [ ] Write Code for user input for scores

+# Sprint 3
+- [ ] Finalize code
+- [ ] Test code